-The Agreement between your facility and AmeriHealth includes language that allows AmeriHealth the right to audit medical and financial records related to Covered Services provided to our Members and the records related to the billing and payment for services rendered.
-Ancillary and facility Provider audits are conducted by AmeriHealth staff, which consists of registered nurses, medical coders, and claims experts, or by an independent audit firm engaged by AmeriHealth.
+The Agreement between you and AmeriHealth includes language that allows AmeriHealth the right to audit medical and financial records related to Covered Services provided to our Members and the records related to the billing and payment for services rendered.
+Ancillary and

+Professional Provider audits are conducted by AmeriHealth staff, which consists of registered nurses, medical coders, and claims experts, or by an independent audit firm engaged by AmeriHealth.

-Payment Integrity and Audit reviews facility and ancillary service Provider billings to determine the presence of unsupported charges and to identify under-utilization and over-utilization of medical services, billing inaccuracies, and unbundling of charges, inappropriate coding and any claims processing errors.
+Payment Integrity and Audit reviews Professional and ancillary service provider billings to determine the presence of unsupported charges and to identify under-utilization and over-utilization of medical services, billing inaccuracies, unbundling of charges, inappropriate coding and any claims processing errors.

-Medical record audits compare information from a Provider's claim with the Provider's medical and clinical documentation.
-Billing audits compare information from a Provider's claim with Medical coding sources, such as Current Procedural Terminology (CPT) and Claims Payment Policy.
-Medical/billing audits will determine whether all medical/clinical items or services billed and paid to the Provider are supported by Provider's medical/clinical documentation and/or Medical coding sources through routine and ad-hoc audits, Payment Integrity and Audit can also help identify patterns of potential fraud, waste and abuse with support of the Financial Investigations team.
+Medical record audits compare information from a provider's claim with the provider's medical and clinical documentation.
+Billing audits compare information from a provider's claim with Medical coding sources, such as Current Procedural Terminology (CPT) and Claims Payment Policy.
+Medical/billing audits will determine whether all medical/clinical items or services billed and paid to the provider are supported by provider's medical/clinical documentation and/or Medical coding sources through routine and ad-hoc audits, Payment Integrity and Audit can also help identify patterns of potential fraud, waste and abuse with support of the Financial Investigations team.